kutacoder/kutacoder/README.md

-Hey there, I'm Guy, but on the web I mostly go by kutacoder.
+Hey there, I'm Guy, but on the web I usually go by kutacoder.

 I'm a passionately curious autodidact and an enthusiastic problem solver.